 Recovery Supplements and Their Benefits

-Special supplements can really give your muscles the repairs they need.
+Special supplements can really give your muscles the repair they need.
 Research checks out what’s better, whey proteins or plant-based.
 They’re both good for fixing up your muscles after exercise6.
 Milk, like chocolate milk, is great for recovery too7.
 By adding these supplements to your diet, you make sure you’re getting all the right stuff for healing.

 Running Recovery Methods